RetroDECK/ES-DE/CONTRIBUTING.md

 #### v2.2

-* Reorganize the menus, possibly adding basic/advanced modes
-* Localization/multi-language support
 * Simple file browsing component
+* Scrollbar component for the gamelist view which can be used by the themes
+* Background music (theme controlled or custom playlist)
+* Proper audio mixer
 * Checksum support for the scraper for exact searches and for determining when to overwrite files
-* New texture/cache manager with support for SVG images and Lottie animations
 * Support for portrait orientation, e.g. for Tate Mode arcade cabinets
 * Improved text and font functions, e.g. faster and cleaner line wrapping and more exact sizing

 #### v2.3

 * Vulkan renderer for all supported operating systems
+* Localization/multi-language support
 * Dependency on MoltenVK to get Metal support on macOS
 * Decommission of the OpenGL 2.1 and OpenGL ES renderers (or keep as legacy mode/legacy build?)
 * Better and more accurate GPU and memory usage statistics overlay